incompl/nom/README.md

 ## What's next?

-For a real project I'd want to do some [Usibility Testing](http://en.wikipedia.org/wiki/Usability_testing) next.
+For a real project I'd want to do some [Usability Testing](http://en.wikipedia.org/wiki/Usability_testing) next.
 Nothing too formal would be needed for so small a site: I'd just grab some friends and coworkers and tell them to perform certain tasks.
 I'd go to the restaurant and talk to people about the site.
 I'd have some questions in mind: for example, I thought about separating "Food & Drink" into two separate tabs.
 If I saw users confused about where the tap list was that might further persuade me to make the change.
 Just as importantly, I'd want to be on the watch for problems or ideas I had never thought of!

 ## Conclusion